-However, as 2020 showed us, food shortages are a very real threat.
-And becoming more self reliant is increasingly necessary.
+However, as the past few years have shown us, food shortages are a very real threat.
+And becoming more self-reliant is increasingly necessary.

 Set Gardening Goals in the Winter

-Learning how to plan a garden for 2021 begins with setting your goals.
-And by the way, if you find you are short on space in your backyard garden, clearly defining these goals before you begin growing will make it a lot easier to achieve them.
+Learning how to plan a garden for 2022 begins with setting your goals.
+And by the way, if you find you are short on space in your backyard garden, clearly defining these goals before you start planting will make it a lot easier to achieve them.